RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 Executing the Import
 --

-Before we execute the actual import we fire an event that should be triggered after the import of each batch (i.e. chunk).
+Before we execute the actual import, we fire an event that should be triggered after the import of each batch (i.e. chunk).
 The event is triggered as shown in the example below:

 # [C#](#tab/tabid-14)
 ```cs